 Iris 'Harmony' is a popular hybrid of Iris histrioides and Iris reticulata with a nice contrast of blue and yellow.
 Photo 1 taken March 2005 by Jay Yourch.
 Photos 2-5 taken early February 2015 by David Pilling.

-Iris histrio ssp. aintabensis is from southern Turkey.
-It has pale smaller blue flowers that are splashed darker on the falls and with a yellow or orange ridge.
+Iris histrio ssp. aintabensis (G.P.Baker) B.Mathew is from southern Turkey.
+No longer considered a subspecies by some authorities, it has pale smaller blue flowers that are splashed darker on the falls and with a yellow or orange ridge.
 It is reported to be easier to grow than the species.
 Photo by John Lonsdale.

-Iris histrioides var. sophenensis from Turkey is deep violet-blue with little veining or spotting , narrow petals and a yellow ridge.
+Iris histrioides var. sophenensis (Foster) Dykes is no longer considered a variety by some authorities.
+From Turkey, it is deep violet-blue with little veining or spotting, narrow petals and a yellow ridge.
 Photo by John Lonsdale.

-Iris hyrcana is now considered to be Iris reticulata
+Iris hyrcana Woronow ex Grossh. is now considered to be a synonym of Iris reticulata

 Iris 'Katherine Hodgkin' (sometimes spelled 'Katharine') is a justifiably coveted reticulata iris hybrid of Iris winogradowii and Iris histrioides.
 When it first opens, the flowers have an ethereal color scheme that's hard to describe; a tinge of sea-green suffused with powder blue and fabulous intricate markings.
 The cross was performed by E. B. Anderson in England in the 1960's; he named the plant after the wife of a fellow enthusiast, Eliot Hodgkin (mother of Sir Gordon Howard Eliot Hodgkin).
 The first two photos by Mark McDonough were taken April 7, 2004, at 7:00 AM when the temperature was 28 degrees Fahrenheit (frozen).
 These irises don't care about such adversity and keep their flowers wide open anyway.
 Two similar views are here, one showing the markings with better clarity.
 A third photo from Peter Maynard shows this species performing in the open garden in the United Kingdom.